williamouyang/okta.github.io/docs/resources/groups.md

 limit | Specifies the number of user results in a page | Query | Number | FALSE | 10000
 after | Specifies the pagination cursor for the next page of users | Query | String | FALSE |

-*Note: The `after` cursor should treated as an opaque value and obtained through the next link relation.
-See [Pagination](../getting_started/design_principles.md#pagination)*
+> The `after` cursor should treated as an opaque value and obtained through the next link relation.
+See [Pagination](../getting_started/design_principles.md#pagination)

 The default user limit is set to a very high number due to historical reasons which is no longer valid for most organizations.
 This will change in a future version of this API.
 The recommended page limit is now `limit=200`.

-*Note:  If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
-Retry your request with a smaller `limit` and page the results (See [Pagination](../getting_started/design_principles.md#pagination))*
+> If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
+Retry your request with a smaller `limit` and page the results (See [Pagination](../getting_started/design_principles.md#pagination))

 ##### Response Parameters